Akeboshiwind/tg-clj-server/docs/included-middleware.md

 The admin list is split into two parts: `base admins` and `stored admins`.

-`Base admins` are provided statically on as a set on the middleware and can only be removed by changing this list and restarting the app:
+`Base admins` are provided statically a set on the middleware and can only be removed by changing this list and restarting the app:
 ```clojure
 (defaults/make-app routes {:middleware [[admin/global-admin-middleware #{"me" 1234}]]})
 ```